 Casey Townsend

+Casey is an enigma of Southern charm and wrapped in Plano West debonair flair.
+Picture Deliverance colliding with downtown Dallas, or a one-armed crocodile wrestler flaunting a Rolex.
+It just doesn’t make sense, but there’s Casey, right in front of you.
 At first glance, you might not notice him—neither tall nor short, athletic nor clumsy, good-looking nor scary.
 But don’t be fooled!
-Casey is oozing with charm that could drown anyone who gets too close.
+Casey is oozing with such unassuming charm he could drown a mermaid just by saying hello.
 He’s the guy who falls into a pile of manure and emerges smelling like a rose.
-Sober when everyone else is overserved, he always seems to have an angle, effortlessly charming his way through life with a knack for double entendres—without even knowing what they mean.
+Sober when everyone else is overserved and always has an angle, while effortlessly charming his way through life with a knack for double entendres—without even knowing what they mean.

 If you haven't met Casey, it’s easy to find his mirror image.
 Recently, the Housing Committee discovered that while living in Midland, Texas, he was secretly advising Taylor Sheridan on the Paramount+ series Landman.
-In just days, Sheridan revised his script to base the main character largely on Casey, casting Billy Bob Thornton to mimic Brother Townsend in personality, demeanor, dress, hygiene, diet, personal habits, speech inflections (albeit less Cajun), colorful language, life style, vices, industry, negotiation tactics, wit, vehicle, inexplicable hot wife (Townsend’s is less crazy – love you Bri) and general outlook on life – not to mention that from the backside both Townsend and Thorton look like a frog standing up.
+In just days after seeking Townsend’s counsel, Sheridan revised his script to base the main character largely on Casey, casting Billy Bob Thornton to mimic Brother Townsend in personality, demeanor, dress, hygiene, diet, personal habits, speech inflections (albeit less Cajun), colorful language, life style, vices, industry, negotiation tactics, wit, vehicle, inexplicable hot wife (Townsend’s is less crazy – love you Bri) and general outlook on life – not to mention that from the backside both Townsend and Thorton look like a frog standing up.

 Most will be surprised to learn that Casey’s unique Epsilon Nu pledgeship experience influenced the development of Thornton’s character in Landman.
 Casey pledged in 1993, the strongest class in Sigma Chi history, yet somehow missed initiation with that legendary group.
 But like Thornton, he didn’t give up.
 In 1995, he charmed his way back, earning a second bid and finally being initiated—albeit with a less impressive group of pledge brothers.